 A Slate report in 2013 judged Miami to have the worst drivers in the nation.
 More recent national statistics for pedestrians said that Miami-Dade was the nation’s fifth most dangerous metropolis with fatalities at a ten-year high.

 Miami-Dade also ranked number seven for traffic congestion, making commuting frustrating as well as hazardous.
 Red-light running is a huge problem, with American Traffic Solutions singling the county out in online accident videos.
 So, how to avoid being a victim?
-You can start by being extra vigilant at the following highly dangerous corners and intersections:
+According to Miami car accident lawyer Boris Lavent, you can start by being extra vigilant at the following highly dangerous corners and intersections:

 Dade Boulevard and Alton Road: South Beach